alexmbarbosa/salt-lab-dev/README.md

 # WIP salt-lab-dev
-This salt lab has adapted to be used in docker containers *(based Centos7 images)*
+This salt lab has adapted to be used in docker containers *(based on Centos7 images)*

 First, I share the credits of the project that served as the basis for this repository: